sunanda2601/LLP_Project/DOCUMENTATION.md

   - `I finished the work yesterday.` does not receive an unnecessary correction.
 - Ran independent Cultural Bridge Agent tests successfully.
-- Kept the implementation within **LLP V1** as the current project version.
+- Kept the implementation within **LLP** as the current project version.

 #### Current Status